PoisotLab/ms_network_prediction/reviews.md

 > This is correct, and widely regarded as a best practice in predictive ecology.
 We have added a sentence at the end of the introduction to make explicit the fact that we think of prediction as being fundamentally a component of understanding, and vice versa.
+We further make this point when discussing forecasting, by showing how the models required to advance our understanding are building blocks of forecasting models.
 We do sincerely hope that readers will get the message that prediction and understanding advance at the same pace.

 **Comment 4**: the flow of the manuscript is nonsensical